yandex-cloud/docs/en/message-queue/quickstart.md

 ---
-title: "Getting started with {{ message-queue-full-name }}"
+title: "Getting started with {{ message-queue-full-name }} (message queues)"
-description: "In this tutorial, you will learn how to perform basic operations with message queues in {{ message-queue-full-name }}.
-First, install the AWS CLI, a command line utility for working with Message Queue."
+description: "In this tutorial, you'll learn how to make basic actions with message queues in {{ message-queue-full-name }}.
+First of all, install the AWS CLI, a command line utility for working with {{ message-queue-name }}."
 ---

 # Getting started with {{ message-queue-name }}